adil-hussain-84/android-test-experiments/app3/README.md

 Then run the tests on an Android 14 device.
 You will observe that the tests which use the [ActivityScenario.launch](https://developer.android.com/reference/androidx/test/core/app/ActivityScenario#launch(java.lang.Class%3CA%3E)) method succeed whilst the tests which use the [ActivityScenario.launchActivityForResult](https://developer.android.com/reference/androidx/test/core/app/ActivityScenario#launchActivityForResult(java.lang.Class%3CA%3E)) method fail.

+I've raised an issue about this in the [android-test](https://github.com/android/android-test) GitHub repo.
+See [Issue #1871](https://github.com/android/android-test/issues/1871).